 Early Holiday Season Injuries to Anticipate

 The holidays can put everyone on edge, but what most people don’t realize is that the holiday season begins in October.
-There are a few scary and startling stats for holiday season injuries specific to Halloween.
+There are a few scary and startling stats our Tampa personal injury attorneys have noticed for holiday season injuries specific to Halloween.
 When taking a look at the environment of Halloween; however, it’s no surprise!

 Vehicle Safety Concerns

 Nearly 63% of children that trick-or-treat don’t use a flashlight, while 82% of parents don’t put reflective tape on their children.
 Ultimately, the risk of serious injury and death is put on the kids.
 The hope that they’ll cross the street carefully is not enough.
 Drivers need to take care to avoid residential areas if at all possible.

 Even then if you’re driving through town on Halloween night, or in an area that celebrates Halloween on the weekend, then be careful.
 Keep in mind that even driving very slowly can result in a child’s death.

 Then there is the concern for hitting other vehicles.
 Many people, including inexperienced teen drivers, frustrated parents, and intoxicated drivers, are trying to navigate these streets at the same time.
 Always be on the lookout for accidents with other drivers.

 If you’re walking with children, it’s best to part further, and walk a little more.
 Rather than risk hitting a person or another vehicle.
 If you or your child are injured by a vehicle during Halloween, make sure to contact a personal injury attorney.